NCERT Exemplar Class 11 Biology Solutions Chapter 10 Cell Cycle and Cell Division

 Answer:

 The difference in the chromosome numbers can be attributed to Mosaicism.
-It is the phenomenon that describes the existence of two types of chromosome numbers in a different cell of the body.
-This situation arises due to lag of anaphase or non-disjunction of chromosomes.
+It is the phenomenon that describes the existence of two types of chromosome numbers in different cells of the body.
+This situation arises due to lagging of anaphase or non-disjunction of chromosomes.

 Question:6